philhawksworth/hawksworx.com/src/_posts/2014-07-22-adding-a-static-comments-system-to-my-jekyll-build.markdown

 <h2>Using Poole with Jekyll</h2>
 <p>
   I use <a href="http://gulpjs.com">Gulp</a> to automate my build tasks on this site.
 In order to add comments to the site, I added a new Gulp task which just pulls the data that has been posted to my form on Poole.
-That data is evalable as YAML which is handy since this is the format that Jekyll can treat as structured data.
-Once I have the data, Jekyll doe the rest.
-It parses the comments data an adds the comments to the appropriate blog posts.
+That data is available as YAML which is handy since this is the format that Jekyll can treat as structured data.
+Once I have the data, Jekyll does the rest.
+It parses the comments data and adds the comments to the appropriate blog posts.
 </p>
 <p>
-  Since the comments are part of my pages rather than being loaded later by Javascript, they are part of the site and available for search engines to easily parse.
-It also means that I autimaticcaly get to retain a store of the comments made on my site.
+  Since the comments are part of my pages rather than being loaded later by JavaScript, they are part of the site and available for search engines to easily parse.
+It also means that I automatically get to retain a store of the comments made on my site.
 Handy.
 </p>

 <h3>The Gulp task to get comments from Poole</h3>
 <p>I run this when I get a notification from Poole of a new comment.
-I also have a command to deply which just pushes the build to Github pages.</p>
+I also have a command to deploy which just pushes the build to Github pages.</p>

 {% highlight javascript %}
 gulp.task("comments", function() {